PuChen7/Algorithms-and-Data-Structures/problems/valid-parenthesis-string.md

     - How to check valid parenthesis w/ only ( and )?
 Easy.
 Count each char from left to right.
 When we see (, count++; when we see ) count--; if count < 0, it is invalid () is more than (); At last, count should == 0.
     - This problem added `*`.
 The easiest way is to try 3 possible ways when we see it.
 Return true if one of them is valid.

+* Stack:
+ - The basic idea is to track the index of the left bracket and star position.
+Push all the indices of the star and left bracket to their stack respectively.
+STEP 1: Once a right bracket comes, pop left bracket stack first if it is not empty.
+If the left bracket stack is empty, pop the star stack if it is not empty.
+A false return can be made provided that both stacks are empty.

+ - STEP 2: Now attention is paid to the remaining stuff in these two stacks.
+Note that the left bracket CANNOT appear after the star as there is NO way to balance the bracket.
+In other words, whenever there is a left bracket index appears after the Last star, a false statement can be made.
+Otherwise, pop out each from the left bracket and star stack.

+ - STEP 3: A correct sequence should have an empty left bracket stack.
+You don't need to take care of the star stack.

+- Final Remarks: Greedy algorithm is used here.
+We always want to use left brackets to balance the right one first as the * symbol is a wild card.
+There is probably an O(1) space complexity but I think this is worth mentioning.

 ## Solution - Linear Scan
 ```java
 class Solution {